0xflux/chx/README.md

 If there are any features you would like to request, please submit an Issue and I will take a look!
 Or, feel free to contribute to the project!

-There is currently a known issue in Linux where the data isn't available on the clipboard system-wide.
-I'll address this soon, working as expected on Windows however.

 ## Features

 - Read binary data from specified file paths.